Super People

-Super People (stylized as SUPER PEOPLE) is a battle royale game developed by South Korean studio Wonder People, and published by Wonder Games.
-Directed by Seong Gon Park, the debut title gained widespread popularity on Steam, with 4.3 million players participating in its closed beta test in February 2022.
-A final closed beta test for the game concluded on August 30, 2022, before the game finally launched in Early Access on October 8, 2022..
+Super People (stylized as "SUPER PEOPLE") is a battle royale game developed by South Korean studio Wonder People, and published by Wonder Games.
+Directed by Seong Gon Park, the debut title gained popularity on Steam, with 4.3 million players participating in its closed beta test in February 2022.

+A final closed beta test for the game concluded on August 30, 2022, before the game finally launched in Early Access on October 8, 2022.

+The game was rebranded as Super People 2 on December 12, 2022, a change the developer said reflected “huge and sweeping changes” to core systems.
+However, on May 23, 2023, the developer announced plans to terminate the live service in August due to declining user numbers, despite ongoing balance patches and updates.
+The live service was terminated on August 21, 2023.

+Revival initiative

+In late 2024, a community member known as Ryko emerged as a central figure in the effort to revive Super People.
+Beyond promoting the hashtag #SaveSuperPeople on Discord and the World of the Dead Steam page, Ryko served as an active point of contact between the community and Wonder People, relaying player concerns, feedback, and suggestions directly to the studio.
+His efforts helped organize community sentiment and gave structure to the revival campaign.

+In June 2025, Wonder People launched a new closed beta featuring updated gameplay systems, including anti-cheat measures, balanced progression without pay-to-win mechanics, resurrection options, and PvPvE elements such as boss monsters and the Altar of Buffs.

+The beta received criticism from sections of the player base.
+Some players argued that the inclusion of PvE boss monsters disrupted pacing and clashed with the game’s core competitive focus, while others described the temporary in-game shop as intrusive, reducing tactical looting depth and cluttering the interface.
+Following community feedback, Wonder People announced that several of these new features, including boss monsters and the in-game shop, would be removed or reworked before the Early Access relaunch.

+Wonder People confirmed that the title would revert from Super People 2 back to Super People, and that it is scheduled to re-enter Early Access on Steam on September 18, 2025.

+Following these developments, Ryko was appointed as a Super Admin within Wonder People's community management structure, serving in a consultant and advisory role to help bridge communication between the developers and the player community.

 Gameplay

 Super People is a player versus player, class-based shooter, set on the fictional island of Orb Island.
 Similar in gameplay to battle royale titles PUBG: Battlegrounds or Fortnite, players parachute into the map with limited supplies to engage in a large-scale, elimination-style deathmatch, until one player or one team remains.
 Once on the ground, players can craft or scavenge for weapons and gear, which can differ in type and quality.
 Players are given the option to freely toggle between first-person and third-person viewpoints.